eblache/scoreboard/README.md

 # scoreboard
-This is a basic scoreboard.
+This is a basic scoreboard web/app.
+The development is done on repl.it.
+The url is:https://scoreboard.eblache.repl.co/